Is SC imposing a smokable hemp blackout?

 As some of you know, the 2018 Farm Bill grants the United States Department of Agriculture exclusive control over hemp production, including the authority to approve (or deny) plans proposed by individual states under Section 297B to regulate hemp within their borders.
 Absent an approved plan, sole authority to regulate hemp resides with the USDA.
 To date the USDA has not approved any state plans.
 South Carolina has not submitted one for approval.
 As a preliminary matter, the Act will largely be unenforceable unless and until it is packaged as a “plan” under Section 297B and approved by the USDA.

 Based on the above, the Hemp Farming Act, as signed into law in South Carolina directly conflicts with the 2018 Farm Bill.
 And while Attorney General Wilson is limited to discussing the law in front of him as passed, some of his conclusions, as they relate to the ability to possess hemp in South Carolina without a license, are in direct conflict with Federal Law.
-This office advocates for the rights of the hemp industry, and it will be challenging the South Carolina Attorney General in his conclusions.
-Please contact us directly if you would like to be involved with our advocacy efforts.
+This office advocates for the rights of the hemp industry, and we are working with lawyers in South Carolina who will be challenging the South Carolina Attorney General in his conclusions.

 August 7, 2019